 Hunger Impact Partners -- Libraries are eligible to apply for their Summer Meals Initiative grants.
 Rolling application deadline.

 Minnesota Initiative Foundations – Six regional foundations across Greater Minnesota.
 Established by The McKnight Foundation, each foundation is independent and serves its geographic region.
 Many have initiatives to fight hunger.

 Local United Way – Visit United Ways of Minnesota website to find contact information for your local United Way.
 Many United Ways have initiatives to end hunger.

 Videos and Webinars

-- Department of Education/State Library Services – Public libraries can help make sure hungry kids have access to nutritious food when school is not in session.
-Begin planning your summer 2018 participation by viewing this informational webinar.
-Jenny Butcher, USDA Summer Food Service Program Coordinator at MDE, shares how your library can get involved.
+Making Summer Meals Work at Your Library.
+Department of Education/State Library Services.
+In this informational webinar, Jenny Butcher, USDA Summer Food Service Program Coordinator at MDE, shares how your library can get involved.
+From March 2018.

-- Library Association Lunch at the Library – provides library staff with tools and support to provide children and teens in low-income communities with free and nutritious lunches through the USDA Summer Food Service Program
+Lunch at the Library.
+California State Library.
+Provides library staff with tools and support to provide children and teens in low-income communities with free and nutritious lunches through the USDA Summer Food Service Program.

-- Our Strength No Kid Hungry – a national campaign run by Share Our Strength, a nonprofit working to solve problems of hunger and poverty in the United States and around the world
+No Kid Hungry.
+Share Our Strength.
+A national campaign run by Share Our Strength, a nonprofit working to solve problems of hunger and poverty in the United States and around the world.